cnabio/cnab-spec/103-bundle-runtime.md

 ## The Run Tool (Main Entry Point)

 The main entry point of a CNAB bundle MUST be located at `/cnab/app/run`.
 When a compliant driver executes a CNAB bundle, it MUST execute the `/cnab/app/run` tool.
 In addition, images used as invocation images SHOULD also default to running `/cnab/app/run`.
-For example, a `Dockerfile`'s `exec` array must point to this entry point.
+For example, a `Dockerfile`'s `exec` array MUST point to this entry point.

 > A fixed location for the `run` tool is mandated because not all image formats provide an equivalent method for starting an application.
 A client implementation of CNAB may access the image and directly execute the path `/cnab/app/run`.
 It is also permissible, given tooling constraints, to set the default entry point to a different path.

-The run tool must observe standard conventions for executing, exiting, and writing output.
+The run tool MUST observe standard conventions for executing, exiting, and writing output.
 On POSIX-based systems, these are:

-- The execution mode bit (`x`) must be set on the run tool
+- The execution mode bit (`x`) MUST be set on the run tool
 - Exit codes: Exit code 0 is reserved for the case where the run tool exits with no errors.
 Non-zero exit codes are considered to be error states.
 These are interpreted according to [the Open Base Specification](http://pubs.opengroup.org/onlinepubs/9699919799//utilities/V3_chap02.html#tag_18_08_02)
 - The special output stream STDERR should be used to write error text